17 Facts About Genghis Khan and His Legacy

 Others argue that he died in combat during his final battle with the Chinese.
 A popular theory, at least from the perspective of telling a great story, is that he was murdered by a Chinese princess as an act of revenge for him having killed her family and to stop him from raping her.
 She snuck into his tent at night and castrated him with a concealed dagger, and he died from his injuries.

-14. His Descendants are His Biggest Legacy
+16. His Descendants Are His Biggest Legacy

 Naturally, having such a big harem meant that Genghis Khan also had many children.
 He had 13 official children: eight boys and five girls.
 This, of course, does not represent the total number of children he fathered.
 Despite his large harem, tradition claims that he had a total of 120 children.
 This seems a conservative amount when one considers the genetic legacy of Genghis Khan, as proven by DNA testing today.

-By examining genes in the Y-chromosome, it has been shown that 8% of men in the region of the former Mongolian Empire are direct descendants of Genghis Khan.
+By examining genes in the Y chromosome, it has been shown that 8% of men in the region of the former Mongolian Empire are direct descendants of Genghis Khan.
 This represents about 1 in 200 men worldwide.

-15. Nobody Knows Where He’s Buried
+17. Nobody Knows Where He’s Buried

 mongolian people deer

-Mongolian people, via Smithsonian Institution Global
+Mongolian people.
+Source: Smithsonian Institution Global

 Upon his death, Genghis Khan was buried in an unmarked grave by his most trusted followers.
 To keep this location a secret, they murdered everyone in the path of the funeral procession.
 It is speculated that his burial place is on the Onon River near his birthplace in Mongolia.

 Genghis Khan is a controversial figure.
-In Mongolia he is understandably revered as an iconic hero of the nation.
+In Mongolia, he is understandably revered as an iconic hero of the nation.
 There are many statues of him, and he appears on the banknotes of the Mongolian currency.
 He brought law, order, and civilization to his empire, but along with these came brutal genocides and misery for countless millions.

 What cannot be argued is that, for good or ill, he was an important figure who changed the course of human history.

-By Greg BeyerBA History & Linguistics, Journalism DiplomaGreg is an editor specializing in African history as well as the history of conflict from prehistoric times to the modern era.
+Greg is an editor specializing in African history as well as the history of conflict from prehistoric times to the modern era.
 A prolific writer, he has authored over 400 articles for TheCollector.
 He is a former teacher with a BA in History & Linguistics from the University of Cape Town.
 Greg excels in academic writing and finds artistic expression through drawing and painting in his free time.